-DefinitionsCenter of Excellence means a facility and/or team of professional providers with which Moda Health has contracted and arranged to provide facility transplant services.
-Centers of Excellence have rigorous standards based on best practices, and have exceptional skills and expertise in managing patients with a specific condition.
+Center of Excellence is a facility and/or team of professional providers with which Moda Health has contracted and arranged to provide transplant services.
+Centers of Excellence follow best practices, and have exceptional skills and expertise in managing patients with a specific condition.

-Donor costs means the covered expense of removing the tissue from the donor's body and preserving or transporting it to the site where the transplant is performed, as well as any other necessary charges directly related to locating and procuring the organ.
+Donor costs means the covered expense of removing the tissue from the donor's body and preserving or transporting it to the site where the transplant is performed.
+It includes any other necessary charges directly related to locating and procuring the organ.